Path-Check/privacy-security-GPS/principles/1_SecurityImplementation.md

 * Verify that users are able to view and log out of any or all currently active sessions and devices.

 #### 3.5 Token Based Session Management
-* Verify the application does not treat OAuth and refresh tokens — on their own — as the presence of the subscriber and allows users to terminate trust relationships with linked applications.
 * Verify the application uses session tokens rather than static API secrets and keys, except with legacy implementations.
 * Verify that stateless session tokens use digital signatures, encryption, and other countermeasures to protect against tampering, enveloping, replay, null cipher, and key substitution attacks.